ben-miles/mibluelodge/wp-content/plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/) instead.

 == Changelog ==
+= 9.1.0 =
+* October 22nd
+* Improvement: Allow scanning for security headers via http://scan.really-simple-ssl.com  with one click
+* Improvement: Remove unnecessary rsssl_update_option calls.
+* Fix: prevent potential errors with login feedback..
+* Fix: Catch type error when $transients is not an array.

 = 9.0.2 =
 * Fix: issue with deactivating 2fa